redwoodjs/redwood/docs/docs/realtime.md

 Mashup some of your favorite movies to create something new and Netflix-worthy to watch.

-Powered by OpenAI, this movie tagline and treatment updates on each stream content delta via a Live Query bui invalidating the `MovieMashup key.
+Powered by OpenAI, this movie tagline and treatment updates on each stream content delta via a Live Query by invalidating the `MovieMashup key.

 ```ts
 context.liveQueryStore.invalidate(`MovieMashup:${id}`)